bast/software-development-toolbox/doc/software.rst

 we will also provide a virtual Linux image with all software pre-installed which you will be able to run using https://www.virtualbox.org.

-This is in particular practical for Windows laptops.
+This is in particular practical for Windows laptops but it should work on virtually any platform.

 - Download and install https://www.virtualbox.org
 - Download the pre-installed Linux image (you will receive the download location via email)